3L Roadmap

 Careers and Professional Development

-• Prepare and apply for federal and state clerkships by early June, including asking faculty for clerkship recommendation letters, in advance of or in tandem with the rising 3L class.
+• Prepare and apply for federal and state clerkships before early June.
 This is the peak hiring season for recent CLS graduates!
-Be prepared to interview for clerkships in May-July.

 • Study for the bar exam.

-• If you want to keep tabs on grad news from SJI, sign up for their grad newsletter.
+• If you want to keep tabs on grad news from the PI/PS Office, sign up for their graduate newsletter.

 • Consider mentoring a law student or coming back to campus to speak on a panel or meet with students.

-• Let OCS, SJI and/or OJC know if you switch jobs or need help transitioning in your career—they are available to provide resources and support throughout your career.
+• Let OPSC, OJC, or the PI/PS Office know if you switch jobs or need help transitioning in your career—they are available to provide resources and support throughout your career.